Wisconsin vs. Buffalo: Odds, spread, over/under - September 2

 Wisconsin vs. Buffalo Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup on different sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available at different sportsbooks.

 |Favorite